open-sdg/open-sdg/docs/data-configuration.md

 **InputSdmxMl_StructureSpecific**: Input data from an SDMX-ML Structure Specific (also known as "Compact") file.
 The available parameters are the same as in InputSdmxJson.

 > For more technical information see the [InputSdmxMl_StructureSpecific class definition](https://github.com/open-sdg/sdg-build/blob/master/sdg/inputs/InputSdmxMl_StructureSpecific.py).

+**InputSdmxMl_UnitedNationsApi**: Input data from the United Nations Global SDG Database.
+The available parameters are the same as in InputSdmxJson.

+**InputWordMeta**: Input data from the [Microsoft Word templates](https://github.com/sdmx-sdgs/metadata) popular for SDG metdata.
+The available parameters are:

+  *  `reference_area`: FINISH ME!!!!!!!!!!!!!!!!!

 **InputYamlMdMeta**: Input metadata from a folder of YAML/Markdown files.
 The available parameters are the same as in InputCsvMeta.